reduxjs/redux-toolkit/docs/usage/migrating-rtk-2.md

 })
 ```

-While this was convenient (and other libraries in the Redux ecosystem such as `redux-saga` and `redux-observable` have supported this to various capacities), it didn't play well with Typescript and was generally a bit too "magic".
+While this was convenient (and other libraries in the Redux ecosystem such as `redux-saga` and `redux-observable` have supported this to various capacities), it didn't play well with TypeScript and was generally a bit too "magic".

 ```ts
 const test = todoAdded.toString()
 //    ^? typed as string, rather than specific action type
 ```

-Over time, the action creator also gained a static `type` property and `match` method which were more explicit and worked better with Typescript.
+Over time, the action creator also gained a static `type` property and `match` method which were more explicit and worked better with TypeScript.

 ```ts
 const test = todoAdded.type